Mario5Gray/demos/buoy-north/README.md

 docker push localhost:5000/buoy-north:latest
 ```

-### ConfigMap to boot
+### Create the ConfigMap

-Let's configure a ConfigMap to hold a couple of properties that the app can read at runtime.
+Let's create a ConfigMap to hold a couple of properties that the app can read at runtime.

 buoy-north-configmap.yaml:
 ```yaml